whowechina/voltex_pico/README.md

 * If you built a Hall Effect switch version, you need to calibrate first (`calibrate` command).
 You can set trigger and reset point in command line.
 * Just plug it in and play.
 * You can set knob resolution by `knob rate` command.
+* You can set trigger and reset point by `trigger` command (only for Hall Effect switch version).

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
-STL/DXF/DWG files are exported from this online document.
+All model files are exported from this online document.
   https://cad.onshape.com/documents/757c9485a30088ef0335481e/w/af98e079c47cba7d81086e65/e/9703cb81cc6ed9c6ec563897